 The final justification for the existence of military spending, military organizations and other institutions created for defense and security is that they are considered to be the best way of responding to the fears of a society and to the threats to its security.
 But what are these threats?
 Whose security is being discussed?
 What means should be used to ensure security?
 For the EU, NATO or US the main threats to security are terrorism and violent extremism, proliferation of weapons of mass destruction, cybersecurity, energy security, organized crime, maritime security –and in the case of the US this extends to air and outer space–, climate change, irregular migratory flows –and in the case of the EU, the management of external borders– and economic crises –which NATO specifies as financial, and the US widens to economic slowdowns as security threats.
 Finally, all of them seem to have in common in the analysis of risks or threats armed conflict and the so-called weak or failed states.

 The previous analysis of threats and risks to security places us into a scenario in which military response doesn’t seem to be the most useful option, indeed, it would seem a marginal resource of doubtful utility in terms of confronting all threats mentioned above.
 In fact, they are already faced with diplomacy, police, environmental measures, humanitarian action and social services, among others.

 Military security is not the best response to the challenges faced by our modern, global, interdependent and diverse society.
-Theoretical foundations and practical approaches point toward the possibility and necessity of building a theory and practice of security based on different parameters, alternative to and even opposed to the hegemonic security state based that encourages the military economic-cycle.
-Arms businessmen are the most interested in the promotion of securitization, as the best scenario to keep their economical activity and profit.
+Theoretical foundations and practical approaches point toward the possibility and necessity of building a theory and practice of security based on different parameters, that are an alternative to and even opposed to the hegemonic security state that encourages the military economic-cycle.
+Arms businessmen are the most interested in the promotion of securitization, as the best scenario to keep up their economic activity and profit.